REVIEW OF A DECISION OF THE SECRETARY TO APPROVE OR

 Canberra ACT 2600

-At the same time as writing to the Parliamentary Secretary, a copy of the request must be forwarded to the Therapeutic Goods Advertising Code Council (TGACC), addressed to:
+At the same time as writing to the Assistant Minister, a copy of the request must be forwarded to the Therapeutic Goods Advertising Code Council (TGACC), addressed to:

 Attn: The Secretariat